Snow (Crowley short story): Plot

-Much later, the narrator reveals he no longer uses The Park, and reflects on the nature of memory.
+Much later, Charlie reveals he no longer uses The Park, and reflects on the nature of memory.
 While he can almost never remember specific details of significant memories, he finds himself very sharply "sleepwalking" into memories.
 He finds his memories of Georgie that most affect him, especially as he ages, are those that come naturally to him, which do not age either in his memory, unlike those artificially recorded.

-In addition to the video snow that was showing up as a technical problem at the Park, a strange phenomenon has resulted in a disproportionate amount of the recordings showing actual snow (wintertime settings) rather than also showing the verdant summertime events that he knows must have happened, and the narrator acknowledges that he is having a harder time remembering pleasant times with Georgie, as more and more memories are gradually lost to snow (of both varieties).
+In addition to the video snow that was showing up as a technical problem at the Park, a strange phenomenon has resulted in a disproportionate amount of the recordings showing actual snow (wintertime settings) rather than also showing the verdant summertime events that he knows must have happened, and Charlie acknowledges that he is having a harder time remembering pleasant times with Georgie, as more and more memories are gradually lost to snow (of both varieties).
 In the story this clearly also metaphorically represents his sadness and grief at her loss, which is slowly causing his pleasant memories of her to fade into the background as the event of her death becomes more distant.

-Later, the narrator reveals that his appetite for constantly reviewing the memories of his past is no longer what it once was.
-The narrator indicates that he now wants to go out and experience more of what the world has to offer, while he still has time to do so.
+Later, Charlie reveals that his appetite for constantly reviewing the memories of his past is no longer what it once was.
+Charlie indicates that he now wants to go out and experience more of what the world has to offer, while he still has time to do so.

+Themes

+In Crowley's short story, he uses certain themes like memory, grief, and loss as a way to explore the process of grieving a love one and having tendencies of memories being altered throughout the years after Georgie's death.
+Crowley also expands this with the use of figurative language like metaphors to portray life and death through the seasons and Charlie's environment changing.

+Intentions

+Crowley's intentions with the short story was to interrupt how the human brain reacts with memories. seeing how when a love one or someone very close to them is gone can alternate that persons feelings towards them.